Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.cal
 ```

 The calorie, a unit of energy defined as exactly 4.184 J.

-Dimension: 𝐋^2 𝐌 𝐓^-2.

-See Also: `Unitful.J`.

 #### Erg